40 College Freshmen Mistakes to Avoid & How to Do That

 See for yourself:

-Time management In high school, teachers monitor your attendance and schedule your classes.
-You manage your time and classes on your own in college.
+• Time management.
+In high school, teachers monitor your attendance and schedule your classes.
+In college, you manage your time and classes on your own.
 Some of the subjects are chosen individually.

-Extracurricular activities The variety of ECA might be limited.
+• Extracurricular activities.
+In high school, the variety of ECA might be limited.
 Usually, they involve sports or art clubs.
-College students typically spend a lot of time on campus.
+In contrast, college students typically spend a lot of time on campus.
 Some activities include studying in the library, participating in student organizations, and working at paid internships.

 3. Why Is Freshman Year so Hard?